catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 You need valid Openstack credentials to interact using the Swift API.
-These can be obtained from the RC file (under Access & Security, API Access), or using the command line tools).
+These can be obtained from the RC file (under Access & Security, API Access, or using the command line tools).

 The standard client library is Python Swiftclient.
 This can be installed into your current Python environment.
 The example below illustrates: